-I am currently a Professor of Philosophy at the University of California at Santa Cruz.
+I am currently a Professor Emeritus at the University of California at Santa Cruz.
 I received my Ph.D. from the University of Arizona in 1982 and came to Santa Cruz in Fall 1982.
+I retired in July 2018, after 36 years at UCSC.
 I am interested in topics involving philosophy of religion, philosophy of science, epistemology, philosophical logic, and metaphysics.

 Most of my work is in philosophy of religion and formal epistemology (Bayesian epistemology).